These Garden Onion Burgers are no ordinary plain patties– they have the flavor of onion dip and the juiciness of a good burger.

 It doesn’t me.

-Around this time last year, I was visiting my Canadian in-laws (and spending hours counting how many times “eh” was said in a single conversation) and dinner time came.
-We had drunk our fair share of Moosehead and were all starving for something good to soak up the alcohol.
-So my mother-in-law went to the kitchen, whipped up some burgers for my brother-in-law to grill.
+A few years back, I was visiting my Canadian in-laws (and spending hours counting how many times “eh” was said in a single conversation) and dinner time came.
+We had drank our fair share of Moosehead and were all starving for something good to soak up the alcohol.
+So my mother-in-law went to the kitchen and whipped up some burgers for my brother-in-law to grill.

-And then I took a bite.
-And it was life-changing.
-Juicy, flavorful, beefy and with a tinge of onion-flavor.
+And then I took a bite, and it was life-changing.
+Juicy, flavorful, beefy, and with a tinge of onion flavor.
 It was awesome.
 It tasted like my mother-in-law had spent hours coming up with a flavorful spice mixture and picking out the perfect cut of beef.
-As any good wife who just ate two hamburgers does, I made Babyface quickly run upstairs and ask his Mom what she put into this heavenly patty.
+But like all good food, the ingredients were actually deceptively simple: beef, breadcrumbs, egg, and onion soup mix.